 Halewood Academy takes great pride in its Pastoral care.
-Each year group is led by a non-teaching Progress Team - both the Progress Leader and Progressl Assistant are non teachers so they are available at all times in the school day.
-This is extremely important as it allows each team the time to need to look after their year group.
+Each year group is led by a non-teaching Progress Team - both the Progress Leader and Progress Assistant are non teachers so they are available at all times in the school day.
+This is extremely important as it allows each team the time they need to look after their year group.

 A calm, orderly environment is essential if students are to learn effectively.
 The staff recognise the need to provide students with a set of simple rules and code of conduct which enables staff and students to make the most effective use of their time.
 Furthermore, staff improve students’ behaviour for learning by ensuring that lesson content consistently motivates students and by ensuring all students have enough opportunities to learn independently and in groups.